gonboy/QtCreator-ColorPickerPlugin/README.md

 Please note
 -----------------
+- This plugin is developed for QtCreator >= 3.5.0.
+I will not test it with earlier versions.

 - I use Qbs rather than QMake.
 It seems that there's currently no way to develop a plugin without having the whole QtCreator project opened.

 - WIP !